vigetlabs/microcosm/README.md

 ## How Stores work

 Stores are plain objects.
-They must implement a `getInitialState` and `toString` method.
 They listen to actions by providing methods at the unique signature of an Action, like:

 ```javascript